-I haven’t done much painting, physically or digitally, but I found the tools straightforward enough for me to try my hand at drawing this picture:
+I haven’t done much painting, physically or digitally, but I found the tools straightforward enough for me to try my hand at drawing the picture below.

-OK, so it’s probably not going to be hung in a gallery anytime soon, but it’s a good example of what can be achieved quickly and effortlessly.
+OK, so my creation isn’t going to be hanging in a gallery anytime soon, but it’s a good example of what can be achieved quickly and effortlessly.
 Want a better example of what Krita can do?
-Over on its website, you can see a gallery of art that people created in Krita alongside interviews where artists explain why they use Krita.
+Over on its website, you can see a gallery of art that people created in Krita alongside numerous Krita tutorials and interviews where artists explain why they use Krita.

 Krita’s Graphic Design Features